May 20, 2020

 Platforms may use partner banks to formally originate the loans that they underwrite.
 The partner banks typically conduct oversight on the platforms’ underwriting models and ensure that underwritten loans and servicing procedures comply with applicable laws.
 In some cases, the partner banks or platforms may maintain an economic interest in loans sold to investors.

-The loans themselves generally have relatively low initial balances, on the order of $1,000-$40,000.
-Today, the most common consumer unsecured alternative loan is fully amortizing, with a weighted average term2 of 48 months and an average original principal of roughly $15,000.3
+The loans themselves generally have relatively low initial balances, and terms of 3-5 years are typical.
+Today, the most common consumer unsecured alternative loan in AIP’s Fund is fully amortizing, with a weighted average term3 of roughly 3.6 years and an average balance of roughly $10,000.4

 Passive pro rata allocations moved the diligence burden for loan purchasers from the individual small ticket loans to all the loans underwritten by a platform within a purchaser’s defined credit box, as well as to the platforms themselves.
 Passive allocations also facilitated deeper integration with the capital markets.
 The first securitization backed by unsecured consumer alternative loans occurred in 2013, and the first rated securitization of those loans followed in 2015.
 U.S. consumer and small business alternative lending platforms first listed their shares publicly in 2014.
 The first registered alternative lending fund launched in the U.S. in 2016.
-In 2018, Morgan Stanley estimated $17.7 billion of asset-backed security issuance by the marketplace lending sector, which implied that roughly one third of marketplace loans originated in the U.S. that year were securitized.6
+In 2019, Morgan Stanley Research estimated nearly $18 billion of asset-backed security issuance by the marketplace lending sector, implying that roughly 40% of unsecured consumer marketplace loans originated in the U.S. that year were securitized.6

 Why Is the Opportunity Compelling Today?